Ring-fencing

 Information about ring-fencing and Lloyds Banking Group.

-Following the financial crisis, UK legislation was passed to better protect customers and the day-to-day banking services they rely on.
+After the financial crisis, UK legislation was passed in 2019 to better protect customers and the day-to-day banking services they rely on.

-The new rules mean large UK banks must separate personal banking services such as current and savings accounts, from risks in other parts of the business such as complex wholesale and investment banking.
+The rules mean large UK banks must separate personal banking services, such as current and savings accounts, from risks in other parts of the business such as complex wholesale and investment banking.
 This is called ring-fencing.

 You can find out more about ring-fencing and bank structural reform legislation on the Financial Conduct Authority’s website and the Bank of England’s website.

-The legislation requires all UK banking groups with core deposits – broadly deposits from retail and small business clients – of over £25 billion (averaged over a three-year period) including their branches in the European Economic Area (EEA), to separate their activities into:
+The legislation requires all UK banking groups with core deposits – broadly deposits from retail and small business clients – of over £35 billion (averaged over a three-year period) to separate their activities into:

 • A ring-fenced bank (RFB) – for retail activities, and which is also permitted to carry on most commercial activities.

-• A non-ring-fenced bank (NRFB) – for complex wholesale client banking needs and banking that is booked outside the European Economic Area (EEA).
+• A non-ring-fenced bank (NRFB) – for complex wholesale client banking needs and banking.

 Our approach to ring-fencing